rivasbolinga/school-library/README.md

 ### Key Features <a name="key-features"></a>

-- Add new students or teacher.
+- Add new students and teachers.
 - Add new books.
 - Save records of who borrowed a given book and when.